Correcting Our Collecting with DTA and Synergi

 - – Ethics ownership & permissions

-Workshop 4: All Day Session for 4hrs in London
+Workshop 4: All Day in person session

 First Half: Collecting & Documentation with Etienne Joseph & Connie Bell